Along with Stud and Paddock stock, we will also sell hay and will soon sell highland beef, horns and hide.

 This Rhodes and pasture hay is magic.
 Cut before grass went to head so no hard stalks.
 It has had only one season’s growth and is beautiful and green.
 Suitable for all animals.

-$120 per bale or $100 per bale if you buy by the truckload out of the paddock.
+Last years hay, green on the inside is now $70 per bale or $60 per bale if you buy by the truckload.

 500 bales of 4×4 netted round Rhodes grass available.